connoradarcy/exam-statistics/README.md

 # mooc.fi Python Programming MOOC 2023 - projects

 <h2>grade_statistics</h2>
-  - Takes student points and prints basic statistics on class average, passing rate, and grade distribution
+  - Takes student points and prints basic statistics on class average, passing rate, and grade distribution <be>
-  - This project is based on the "Grade Statistics" programming exercise from the University of Helsinki's "Python Programming MOOC 2023" course.
+  - This project is based on the "Grade Statistics" programming exercise from the University of Helsinki's "Python Programming MOOC 2023" course <be>
-  - View the original programming assignment here: https://programming-23.mooc.fi/part-4/6-strings-and-lists#programming-exercise-grade-statistics
+  - View the original programming assignment here: https://programming-23.mooc.fi/part-4/6-strings-and-lists#programming-exercise-grade-statistics <be>

   Usage:
   1. When prompted for input, you should enter a single student's exam points and exercises completed.